Skip to main content

 Embracing Equity

-Treating people with equality, means treating them all the same.
-So if you give something to or make an allowance for someone, to treat everyone with equality, everyone else should have that same thing or allowance made avaialble to them.
+Treating people with equality means treating them all the same.
+So if you give something to or make an allowance for someone, to treat everyone with equality, everyone else should have that same thing or allowance made available to them.

 "Equality is giving everyone a shoe.
-Equity is giving everyone a shoe that fits." - Susan K Gardener
+Equity is giving everyone a shoe that fits." - Susan K. Gardner

 The United Nations Observances of IWD recognise the vital role of media, corporate leaders, governments, community leaders, civil society, and youth in taking action for your communities to provide equal rights, equality, and empowerment.